How do I get into law?

 Many universities exclude A levels in critical thinking or general studies from their A level entry requirements so, if you want to study those subjects, treat them as an extra rather than as one of your core A levels.

-Eight leading UK universities require applicants to take the LNAT (National Admissions Test for Law) test as part of their application criteria.
+If you choose to study law, some universities will require you to complete the LNAT (or National Admissions Test for Law) – a two part test that is part of the application process for law courses at certain universities.
 The test is designed to help you decide whether law is the right career path for you as well as allowing those nine universities to check whether you will be able to cope with the demands of the law degree.
+Find out more about what the LNAT involves and which universities require it here.